SAP-samples/teched2024-XP280/exercises/ex3/README.md

     As we already have a resource created on SAP BTP this step is important to validate if the configuration is acting as expected.
 We also saved the plan to a file for using it later.

     Looking at the output, this looks like what we expected.
-Some resources will be addedd, but no changes to existing ones and no deletions:
+Some resources will be added, but no changes to existing ones and no deletions:

     ![Output of terrraform plan](./images/output-terraform-plan.png)

-1. As the panning looks good, let' u's apply the plan via:
+5. As the planning looks good, let us apply the plan via:

     ```bash
     terraform apply tfplan
     ```

-    As a result we see that Terraform created the resources for SAP Build Code.
-As we specified dedicated output variables we also see them as separate `Outputs` section at the end of the log from the Terraform CLI:
+    As a result, we see that Terraform created the resources for SAP Build Code.
+As we specified dedicated output variables, we also see them as separate `Outputs` section at the end of the log from the Terraform CLI:

    ![Output of terrraform apply](./images/output-terraform-apply.png)